-    - For dairy free Yorkshire puddings, you can use a dairy free milk.
+- For dairy and gluten free Yorkshire puddings, you can use a dairy free milk.

-- You can also use dripping or lard in the tin.
+- You can use dripping or lard in the tin in place of olive oil.
 Butter is not suitable as it will burn easily.

 - Take care with the hot oil as it can spit.
 Oven gloves and an apron are strongly advised!